 If you don’t have time to arrange for magnets, you can print the numbers and letters at home on you home printer and tape them to the car, or fashion the numbers and letters with painters/masking tape.
 Again, the number should contrast with the car color and be at least 8 inches tall and the class designation should be at least 4 inches tall so that they are legible at a distance.

 SHOE POLISH OR WINDOW CHALK IS NOT PERMITTED

-Below are good examples of magnets, tape, and printed numbers.
+Below are good examples of magnets and tape numbers.

 Joining the SCCA is simpler than ever.
-Being an SCCA member will reduce your autocross entry fee from $40 to $25 for regular regional events.
+Being an SCCA member will reduce your autocross entry fee from $65 to $45 for regular regional events.
 If you’d like to try an event before you join, that’s ok too.
 If you do, please be sure to ask a registration official for a “Weekend Membership Form”.
 The information on this form will allow you to claim a substantial discount on your membership dues.
-Additionally, ETR will give you a free entry to a regional solo event once you receive your membership card.
-When you combine the weekend membership discount and the free solo event, your membership cost is only $10.
+Additionally, ETR will give you a discounted entry to a regional solo event once you receive your membership card.
+When you combine the weekend membership discount and the free solo event, your SCCA membership cost becomes a great bargain.
+SCCA members also receive SportsCar magazine on a monthly basis, both in print and digitally.
 This makes becoming an SCCA member an easy decision.

 Before any car can run, it must be inspected to make sure it is safe.
 The basics of the inspection include: